sanfordhuynh/Food-Recipe-Recommender/README.md

-# Food-Recipe-Recommender
+## Food-Recipe-Recommender
-A food recommendation website based on a Udemy course
+A food recommendation website based on a Udemy course by Jonas Schmedtmann

 To first start the project, you need Node.js to run its dependencies
 $npm install